 Japan Travel Planning Resources

-- Packing Guide — Check out our Japan Packing List to help pack your bags and ensure you don’t leave anything at home.
+- Packing Guide—Check out our Japan Packing List to help you pack your bags and ensure you leave nothing at home.

 - Travel Shoes – Allbirds are the ultimate travel shoe.
 They are sustainable and last forever while looking good.
-Read our full Allbirds review.